Sheila-Ha/svg-logo/README.md

-# SVG-Logo Generator <!-- omit from toc -->
+# SVG Logo Generator <!-- omit from toc -->
 by Sheila Hanson ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description <!-- omit from toc -->
 - This is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
 - The purpose is to generate a simple logo for my projects so that I don't have to pay a graphic designer.
-- Node.js with the Inquire (collecting user input) and Jest (running tests) package will assist in making the function of this application come to life.
+- Node.js with the Inquirer (collecting user input) and Jest (running tests) packages will assist in making the function of this application come to life.
-  - There will be a series of prompt to assist with building your logo.
+  - There will be a series of prompts to assist with building your logo.
-  - Once your prompt are finished you will be able to see the SVG image in a browser.
+  - Once your prompts are finished you will be able to see the SVG image in a browser.

 ## Table of Contents <!-- omit from toc -->